drumnation/ts-import-move/.brain/project-plan.md

 - **Interactive File-Tree GUI**
   - Possibly integrate `blessed` or a TUI library for a more visual approach to selecting files to move.
 - **VSCode Plugin**
-  - Wrap this functionality in a VSCode extension that does “move + import update” with a single drag-and-drop.
+  - Wrap this functionality in a VSCode extension that does "move + import update" with a single drag-and-drop.

 ---